buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 Such code could be found **everywhere**.
 I would go as far as to say that 99% of the code I've read(and written) looks like this.
 And it might seem that there's nothing wrong with it.
-In the end, it works, it is straightforward to read, easy to understand.
+In the end, it works, it is straightforward to read and easy to understand.
 But there's a problem.
 Our sacred logic of managing notifications is polluted with something we don't have control over.
 Notice, that `UserModule` resides in a different package than `NotificationModule`.